KIPAC/computing/oak/README.md

 KIPAC currently owns 1PB on Oak.
 Please see the [OAK Group Usage Dashboard](https://srcc-lookout.stanford.edu/oak/o-kipac/?orgId=1&refresh=10m) for KIPAC for details on resource usage.

+Oak storage is mounted on Sherlock and accessible through `$OAK`.
+Please contact Phil Mansfield, Glen Morris, or Risa Wechsler for permissions access to KIPAC's Oak storage.